mugifly/jquery-simple-datetimepicker/README.md

 Details and samples: http://mugifly.github.com/jquery-simple-datetimepicker

-This project has just launched development.

-Your feedback is highly appreciated. you can send requests and bug reports as Issues on GitHub.
+Your feedback is highly appreciated. you can send requests and bug reports as [Issues on GitHub](https://github.com/mugifly/jquery-simple-datetimepicker/issues).

 ## Requirements